-Are you thinking about building a custom log home, but don’t want to break the bank?
+Are you thinking about building a custom timber or log home, but don’t want to break the bank?

 Do you have a specific budget in mind and want to ensure there are no surprises once you start building?

 The construction industry is unfortunately known for the statement “It will cost twice as much and take as twice as long build”.
 Although sometimes things happen and circumstances can’t always be avoided there are some basic steps that you can do to help ensure you don’t blow past your budget.
 Here is our list of 6-money saving tips for building a log or timber home.